idvorkin/idvorkin.github.io/_d/ai-bestie.md

 ## Simulation

 Playing around with [a bestie simulator](https://python.langchain.com/docs/integrations/chat_loaders/facebook)

+### Idea: Inject Recent chat history

+I've been thinking about how to inject "state", perhaps the easiest thing is just injet our last few days of discusion.
+Need to do the math on how much room I have in the prompt ...

+Can also use semantic summarization if that's too big

 ### Attempt #1: Prompt GPT to simulate with lots of example text